vscode-neovim/vscode-neovim/README.md

 Disable keybindings defined by this extension in certain filetypes.
 Please note that this will not affect all keybindings.

+#### Disable normal mode on escape

+Set by `leaveInsertModeOnEscape`.

+Do not enter normal mode when Escape key is pressed (or over-typed) while in insert mode.
+A composite escape keys combination (see [Composite escape keys](#composite-escape-keys)) is required to actually use Neovim.

 #### Remove other vscode or passthrough keybindings

 If the above configuration flags do not provide enough control, you can remove the keybindings by editing your